- Donate Now (external link)

 June 02, 2017

 Full disclosure: I am a musician (more the garage band variety), and my oldest child is a musician and a graduate of the Berklee School of Music in Boston.
 Music played a huge part of my education and my life and continues to do so.
 Any who have visited my office at 150 Oak know that I stream music from the time I arrive at school in the morning until I lock the door and leave in the evening.
-I have, over the years, run into CAIS community members at music venues around town ranging from small clubs in the Mission to the Nourse and Herbst theaters to the Oracle Area, Levi’s Stadium and the Outside Lands Music and Arts Festival.
+I have, over the years, run into CAIS community members at music venues around town ranging from small clubs in the Mission to the Nourse and Herbst theaters to the Oracle Arena, Levi’s Stadium and the Outside Lands Music and Arts Festival.
 I simply cannot imagine life without music.

 What role do the arts have at a school whose mission challenges kids to embrace Chinese, become their best selves and create their places in the world?